Custom role concepts

 Policies combine resources and actions into a set of statements that define what members can or cannot do in LaunchDarkly.

-You use LaunchDarkly's advanced editor to build custom roles by writing combinations of resources and actions the role is allowed to or forbidden from taking on them.
+You use LaunchDarkly's Policy builder to build custom roles by selecting combinations of resources and actions the role is allowed to or forbidden from taking on them.

 When a team or account member has two or more custom roles with conflicting permission levels, the more permissive level of access is applied.
 For example, if a team has one custom role that allows access to a resource, and a member of that team has another custom role that restricts access to a resource, the member is allowed access.